jakerains/lemniq_prompting_cookbook/README.md

 - Test marketing angles before launching campaigns

 > *Rule #1:* A prompt is a conversation starter, not a one‑and‑done incantation.
+## Responsible Use & Data Privacy
+Use lemn**IQ** recipes responsibly.
+Avoid sharing confidential or personal data in prompts.
+Review model outputs before relying on them, ensuring they meet your organization's policies and ethical standards.